 Image gallery Hanover Fair 2019

 Claudia Dörr-Voß, State Secretary in the Federal Ministry of Economics and Energy paid us a visit at our stand.
-Our CTO Frank Maier, Konrad Cop and Patrick Bruder took the time to explain our exhibit Plug & Prdouce to Mrs. Dörr-Voß and gave an insight into the production of the future.
+Our CTO Frank Maier, Konrad Cop and Patrick Bruder took the time to explain our exhibit Plug & Prdouce to Mrs. Dörr-Voß and gave insight into the production of the future.

 Markus Kiele-Dunsche and Daniel Olivotti presented the topic "From the business model to the technical solution for the availability of machines in the industry" at the InnoServPro final conference.
 Using an example from our subsidiary bhn, they demonstrated an availability-oriented business model in an industrial context.
 In this process, the industrial value creation network between component manufacturers, machine builders, system integrators and machine operators is considered and efficiently supported by technical solutions.